mapringg/faster-whisper-dictation/README.md

--d, --trigger-key    Key to use for triggering recording (default: <alt_l>) -t, --max-time      Maximum recording time in seconds (default: 30) -l, --language      Specify language for better accuracy (e.g., 'en' for English) -m, --model-name    Groq model to use (default: whisper-large-v3)
+-d, --trigger-key    Key to use for triggering recording (default: <alt_l>) -t, --max-time      Maximum recording time in seconds (default: 30) -l, --language      Specify language for better accuracy (e.g., 'en' for English) -m, --model-name    Model to use (default: gpt-4o-transcribe for OpenAI, whisper-large-v3 for Groq) --transcriber       Transcription service to use: 'openai' (default) or 'groq' --enable-sounds     Enable sound effects for recording actions
 ```

 ## Service Management